The school has access to a community nurse who is based at a local Health Centre and can be contacted via the school office.

 - That the condition requiring medication is ongoing and requires immediate treatment to prevent it worsening e.g. hayfever, migraine.

-In both cases the medication can only be administered if:
+In all cases the medication can only be administered if:

 - The medication is accompanied by a doctor’s/parent’s note;

 - The parent takes responsibility for the delivery/collection of the medicine to/from school, its replacement and checking that the medicine is in date;